David Nickerson Chief Executive Officer

-As Director of Planning & Strategic Initiatives, Shannon Straube leads commercial activities, advises on government affairs, oversees project management of key business workstreams and directs budget development for Marine Well Containment Company (MWCC).
+As General Manager, Planning & Corporate Affairs, Shannon Straube leads commercial activities, external and government affairs, oversees project management of key business workstreams and directs budget development for Marine Well Containment Company (MWCC).
 In addition to her daily responsibilities, Shannon serves as the Planning Section Chief for MWCC’s Response Team.

 Shannon joined MWCC in 2012, Prior to MWCC, Shannon was a consultant in the Strategy and Transformation practice within Capgemini Consulting, where she was responsible for consulting assignments for energy, financial and manufacturing sector clients.
 Her experience in planning and operations helped clients adapt to changing business environments.

 With roots in Alaska, Shannon began her career in the Alaska State Legislature.
 At the State Legislature, she served the Senate Leadership, including the Senate President, Senate Majority Leader and Rules Committee.
 Shannon administered the Senate operating budget and provided analysis for legislative proposals and budget analysis.
 In her later role at the Senate Committee of World Trade/State and Federal Relations, Shannon developed trade proposals and coordinated with Alaska’s Congressional delegation.

 Shannon holds degrees in Master of Business Administration from Vanderbilt University and a Bachelor of Business from the University of Alaska.
-She also holds a professional certificate of Strategic Decision and Risk Management from Stanford University and Project Management Professional (PMP) from the Project Management Institute.
+She also holds professional certificates of Strategic Decision and Risk Management from Stanford University and Project Management Professional (PMP) from the Project Management Institute.